 Because of this, students have fought back, following a number of student protests, San Francisco State University choose to not renew their contract with Coke or Pepsi (Forbes).
-Additionally, the number of schools signing on to the Break Free From Plastic Pledge is growing, with Emory University being the latest to join, located in Coca’s Cola’s state headquarters.
+SUNY New Paltz Switched to all cans.
+Additionally, the number of schools signing on to the Break Free From Plastic Pledge is growing.

-This Fall, we want to help you be the next school to #CutOutCoke or #PourOutPepsi.
+This Fall, we want to help you remove plastic from campus.
 Join us as we participate in the 2021 #BreakFreeFromPlastic Global Brand Audit by hosting our first ever Fall 2021 Campus Brand Audit!
-Let’s get these polluters off your campus.

 (1) Branded vol. III, 2020 Break Free From Plastic Brand Audit Report; https://www.breakfreefromplastic.org/globalbrandauditreport2020